top of page

 Doctor Instruction:

-You are a Foundation Year Doctor working in the Emergency Department.
+You are a doctor working in the emergency department.
 Your next patient is Edward Elric, a 26-year-old gentleman presenting with ankle pain.
 Please take a history and perform a relevant examination.

 Patient History: